warehouse-web/warehouse/src/pages/events/2020-04-03-workshop-join.md

     caption: caption
   - type: text
     body: >-
-      This Join Collective Clothes workshop at…… is part of a series of workshops by Anouk Beckers in which everyone is invited to make a garment-piece.\
+      This *Join Collective Clothes* workshop at Dordrechts Museum is part of a series of workshops by Anouk Beckers in which everyone is invited to make a garment-piece.\

+      \

       The base of *JOIN Collective Clothes* is a modular clothing system that consists of four different shapes which can be combined into a full outfit